This post may contain affiliate links. If you click through and make a purchase, I may earn a small commission at no extra cost to you.

 - Try to recognize when you’re placed in a dynamic and you feel trapped

-- Respect your needs, don’t shame them away
+- Respect and honor your needs, don’t shame them away

 You are your own greatest communicator and biggest advocate.